jimjam-slam/jamesgoldie-dev/career/roles/knowledge-broker/index.md

 The Hub is a unique team with a unique mission: we bridge the gap between climate scientists and the media in order to help Australians understand and tackle climate change.

 On the one hand, we do [sociologial research](https://monash.edu/mcccrh/research) encompassing audience views, media framing and climate impacts.
 On the other, we run [national climate communication programs](https://monash.edu/mcccrh/projects) that get Australians thinking about local and regional climate trends.
-We publish weekly columns in Quest Community News, as well as working with weather presenters across the country:
+We publish weekly columns in Quest Community News, as well as working with weather presenters across the country.

-{{< tweet 1313322907079122946 >}}

 My role as a Knowledge Broker has a few aspects.
 The first is to be the Hub's link to climate scientists.
 As a former climate change researcher, I maintain active links with Australia's preeminent climate science organisations, and I regularly work with other organisations that disseminate and translate climate science, like the [Earth Systems and Climate Change Hub](http://nespclimate.com.au/), to ensure that I'm aware of the latest research and cutting edge datasets.